Medically reviewed by Drugs.com. Last updated on Sep 26, 2022.

 This section provides information on the proper use of a number of products that contain dexrazoxane.
 It may not be specific to Zinecard.
 Please read with care.

 A nurse or other trained health professional will give you this medicine.
 It is given through a needle placed into one of your veins.
-It must also be given slowly, so the needle will have to stay in place for at least 1 hour.
+It must also be given slowly, so the needle will have to stay in place for 1 to 2 hours.
+If you are also taking doxorubicin: You will receive this medicine over 15 minutes before your doxorubicin treatment.